lostpebble/generate-package-json-webpack-plugin/README.md

 This plugin is useful for when you have a large source project for development / testing from which smaller Node.js projects are bundled for various deployments and applications.
 Such as Google Cloud Functions.

+_Or even just for bundling your regular Node.js server code, and knowing that your `package.json` is as lean as it can possibly be for that next deployment._

+We all know how our development environments can get a bit messy... :sweat_smile:

 ### :floppy_disk: Install

 ```